Sometimes, success is all about being in the right place in the right time.

 Created by writer (and eventual SUPERMAN editor) Mort Weisinger and artist Paul Norris, Aquaman made his debut as a backup feature in the pages of MORE FUN COMICS #73 (November 1941), which briefly established his origin and powers and then got right to business, that business being the fighting of maritime crime.
 It’s important to note that while the Aquaman character himself was most probably inspired (a more polite way of saying “ripped off”) from the Sub-Mariner, initially, there was at least an effort made not to ape Namor too closely.
 For example, Aquaman as originally conceived wasn’t even from Atlantis.

 As described in his debut appearance, Aquaman’s father, a famous but unnamed undersea explorer, discovered an ancient undersea city, creating a watertight home there and studying the mysterious society’s science and culture.
-Mastering those secrets, the explorer used them to train and later his young son, giving him the ability to breathe underwater, great physical strength to allow him to survive at great ocean depths, and the ability to communicate with all forms of sea life.
+Mastering those secrets, the explorer used them to train himself and later his young son, giving him the ability to breathe underwater, great physical strength to allow him to survive at great ocean depths, and the ability to communicate with all forms of sea life.
 (By the way, visually, the only way to tell Golden Age Aquaman apart from later incarnations was the color of his gloves, yellow instead of green, and a larger, more traditional-looking “A” on his belt.)

 Never a big sales success, Aquaman spent most of the War years in the back pages of MORE FUN fighting Nazi U-boats and other Axis threats on the water, and after the war was won, settled into a dull but reliable pattern squaring off against pirates, sea monsters and the occasional mad scientist.
 Certainly nothing special as far as comics of the day went.
 As tastes changed after the war and superheroes began to fall out of fashion, Aquaman was one of the few superheroes to remain in steady publication, thanks to the decision to move his feature (along with Green Arrow, the only other Golden Age survivor besides Superman, Batman and Wonder Woman) from MORE FUN to the pages of ADVENTURE COMICS, where he and GA served as backup stories behind the magazine’s lead Superboy feature, beginning with ADVENTURE COMICS #103 (April 1946).